newville/wxmplot/doc/comparisons.rst

     pg.exec()

-I find that it is important to select the PyQt "family" (here, PyQt6) before importing `pyqtgraph`, but that may depend some on operating system and environment.
+I see many applications using this library to produce good visualizations of data.
+I must also admit that I often struggle to get a working version of the PyQt library.
+For this example I I find that it is important to select the PyQt "family" (here, PyQt6, but on some systems PySide6 appears to work more reliably) before importing `pyqtgraph`.
+That may depend some on operating system and environment.
 Being very familiar with wxPython and not very proficient with the Qt world, I would happily say that someone more proficient with PyQt might be able to make excellent use of this.
-I definitely see applications using this library to produce good visualizations of data.

-That aside, for brevity and clarity, this is very good.
+For brevity and clarity, this is very good.
 The resulting plot looks like

 .. _plot_compare_qt: